fabiusdieciscudi/book-assistant/README.md

 # BookAssistant

-A command-line toolkit for authors, providing spell checking, typographic validation, and text-to-speech rendering for `.txt` manuscript files.
+A command-line toolkit for authors, providing spell checking for `.txt` manuscript files.

 ## Features